 The behaviour of users that have debts to pay related to their court case (example outcome: increase payment rates for fines issued in criminal courts)

-The proposal should also consider practical steps for implementing the Behavioural Insight intervention, as well as suggestions for evaluating impact (maximum 500 words).
+The proposal should consider practical steps for implementing the Behavioural Insight intervention, as well as suggestions for evaluating impact (maximum 500 words).

 Should you be successful at the application stage, you will be invited for a face-to-face interview in which you will be asked to present your proposal and expand upon it through a question-and-answer session.